WeCanDoBetter/phenomenal-ai/README.md

 ## ❤️ Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Feel free to check [issues page](https://github.com/wecandobetter/phenomenal-ai/issues).
+Feel free to check the [issues page](https://github.com/wecandobetter/phenomenal-ai/issues).

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use it for your own projects.

-## 🙏 Last Notes
+## 🙏 Notes

-Happy coding! 😊 If you encounter any problems or have suggestions for improvements, feel free to open an issue or a pull request.
+Happy coding! 😊

+If you encounter any problems or have suggestions for improvements, feel free to open an issue or a pull request.

 Give a ⭐️ if you like this project!